 - 1/4 cup honey

 - 1 tablespoon sesame seeds

 - 4 bone-in pork loin chop (6 ounces each)

 - 2 tablespoons water

 - In a large saucepan, cook ginger and garlic in oil for 1 minute; remove from the heat.
-Stir in the sherry or broth, honey, soy sauce, sesame seeds, orange peel and hot pepper sauce.
+Stir in the sherry or broth, honey, soy sauce, sesame seeds, orange zest and hot pepper sauce.
 Pour 1/2 cup into a small bowl; set aside.
-Pour remaining marinade into a large resealable plastic bag; add pork chops.
-Seal bag and turn to coat; refrigerate for at least 1 hour.
+Pour remaining marinade into a large bowl; add pork chops.
+Turn to coat; cover and refrigerate for at least 1 hour.

 - Meanwhile, in a small saucepan, combine cornstarch and water until smooth; add reserved marinade.
 Bring to a boil; cook and stir for 1 minute or until thickened.

 - Drain and discard marinade from pork.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill chops, covered, over medium heat for 4-5 minutes on each side; basting occasionally with sauce or until a thermometer reads 145°.
+On a lightly oiled grill rack, grill chops, covered, over medium heat for 4-5 minutes on each side; basting occasionally with sauce or until a thermometer reads 145°.
 Let stand for 5 minutes before serving.
 Serve with remaining sauce.
-Yield: 4 servings.

 This was just okay for us.
 I thought the recipe looked fantastic and even used the sherry and all.
 Only ingredient I didn't have was sesame seeds, but I don't think they would have improved our overall impression.
 They tasted fine, but there are so many better pork recipes out there I wouldn't bother with this one again.
 The sauce was surprisingly orange flavored considering there was only grated peel in there and no juice.
 No a bad recipe, but not one I'm excited about.